Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Further Results

 \subsection{Fashion MNIST}

-Table \ref{tab_fashion_full} provides a breakdown of results from the image classification test in section \ref{sec_results_img_class}.
+Table \ref{tab_fashion_full} provides a breakdown of results from the OOD classification test in section \ref{sec_results_img_class} for fashion MNIST.
 Also included are results for entropy, where high entropy represents high uncertainty.
-These correlated strongly with the proportion metrics.
+These correlated strongly with the proportion metrics, which was true across all three OOD experiments.

 \FloatBarrier